 Features: Quietly tucked into the southeast corner of Planting Island Cove lie almost 9 acres of serene and unspoiled refuge for shore birds and marine life.
 The walkway into the marsh makes possible an intimate view of osprey, terns, oystercatchers and ever-present seagulls.
 Low tide reveals the oysters, mussels, quahogs, and several crab types which populate the mud flats.

 Location: Point Road, about 2.5 miles from the traffic light on Route 6, on the right hand side.
-About 100 yards after Rogers Drive.
-The walk begins near #392 Point Road.
+About 100 yards past Rogers Drive.

 Kenney’s Landing is named in memory of Hod Kenney, the former President of the Sippican Lands Trust Board of Directors, who worked diligently and passionately to protect and maintain land and open spaces around Marion.